 A lot of scammers use language that wouldn’t be appropriate if it was from an official sender.
 For example, a sense of urgency in action.
 A scammer would try to threaten the user with an account being shut down to try and encourage them to act immediately.
 Check the email to see if it’s a generic one which could be sent to anyone.
 Scammers often use “dear user/customer” instead of your actual name.
 This shows that it’s a mass email instead of you being contacted personally about an issue.

 No matter how tempting it is, don’t open those dodgy attachments.
 Unless you are absolutely expecting it and know what it is, opening an attachment can open your computer up to viruses.
 It’s also important you don’t reply to the scammer in any way.

 Another obvious one.
 Be aware when using the internet and don’t click on any pop-up screens.
 Your browser will usually inform you if the site you’re using is suspicious, so just remain savvy and stick to sites which you know are secure.

 Although it won’t totally eradicate the risk of phishing, it will reduce the amount you receive.
 These applications can be installed on both web pages and email services.
 Filters are a great way to add an extra level of protection.

 New phishing techniques and scams are often being developed.
 Keep up to date with them so you won’t be fooled.
 If you find one that’s particularly prominent, share with friends and family members so they won’t get fooled either.

+Our website support team can help to keep your website safe.
 If you’re looking for a comprehensive website with fantastic SEO, look no further than boxChilli.
 We have a huge depth of experience in all things digital and can help your site rank and your traffic increase.
 We cover areas throughout Hampshire and the surrounding areas including Portsmouth, Southampton, Basingstoke, Winchester and Guilford.
 Get in touch today for more information.